shishehchi/AstroUnsupervisedDeepClustering/README.md

 # How to Use This Repository

 The goal of this repository is to present a sample data set to test our pipeline.
 150 exposures of various qualities are provided as a small test data set.
+Please click [here](https://drive.google.com/file/d/1na5H25IuvtFvH7g5gw3vkS0DZyUziCl3/view?usp=sharing) to download the zipped dataset.
+Extract `small_test_set.npy` and add it to the `data` folder in your repository.
 The trained DESOM-1 and DESOM-2 model structure and weights are prvided in `data` folder.
 To run the test, simply open `pipeline.ipynb` and follow the steps.
 Additional details about each part of the pipeline is also provided in the notebook file.

 The pipeline notebook file imports and sets up the trained DESOM-1 and DESOM-2 models.
 The map of prototype vectors from DESOM-1 is recunstructed.
 Then, a histo-vector is created for each test sample.
 Eventually, the location of the input data on the DESOM-2 map is determined by passing the data through the trained DESOM-2 model.